TheMulkyWay/FullStackPipeline/README.md

 want to screw things up for the team; so "Safe integration" would be a better way of introducing new team memebers who are also new to Github and Continuous Integration.

+## Practice areas
+Thats what these user Id's are used for, here and in other repositories e.g. github/John-Mulkearns and github/websitio where you'll also find seperate (not forked) copies that are available for different scenarios

+## Build Scenarios
+As per normal any change to the repo (you can decide which branch) will trigger the build pipeline on Azure